kasmanethomas/moonlighting/README.md

 sum( genes.map(gene=>gene.slice( gene.length - 3 )=='TGA' ?
 1:0) )/genes.length
 </pre>

-In E. coli, the answer gets printed to the console: <code>0.30580075662042877</code> Almost 31% of genes use TGA as a stop codon.
+In <i>E. coli</i>, the answer gets printed to the console: <code>0.30580075662042877</code> Almost 31% of genes use TGA as a stop codon.

-<p>If you load utils.js, you can make use of a function called CodonPercent().
+<p>If you load <code>utils.js</code>, you can make use of a function called CodonPercent().
 Let's use it to determine the percentage of codons that begin with a purine:</p>
 <pre>
 average( genes.map(gene=> CodonPercent(gene, /[AG]../g) ))
 // 0.6004191707440053
 </pre>
 <p>In E. coli, 60% of codons begin with A or G.</p>

+<p>The <code>utils.js</code> file contains other examples of console experiments you can run against any genome.
+Some of the other files also contain useful examples.